hashicorp/vagrant/docs/getting-started/windows.md

 ![PPK Selection](/images/windows/ppk_selection.jpg)

-Once you've done that head to the top of the configuration tree and click the `Session` tree item and save the putty configuration so it will be available for use again later.
+Once you've done that head to the top of the configuration tree, click the `Session` tree item and save the putty configuration so it will be available for use again later.

 ![Save Result](/images/windows/save_result.jpg)

 Last but not least, click the Open button to be presented with a bash prompt inside your new and shiny Vagrant virtual development environtment!
+If you've taken the steps above to save the configuration it should be easy to use and adapt to other virtual environments created with Vagrant.